 Meanwhile preheat your oven to 425” F with a Pizza Stone in the center for 1 hour before planning to bake the bread.

-Transfer one of the loaves to the preheated pizza stone and bake for about 25 minutes until golden brown to your liking.
+Transfer one of the loaves to the preheated pizza stone (together with the parchment paper) and bake for about 25 minutes until golden brown to your liking.

 Transfer to a wire rack and allow to cool completely before slicing it with a serrated knife.

-#2 To get a crusty loaf make sure to use a pizza stone and also create some steam in the oven, by placing a dish filled with water on the bottom as the oven heats up.
+#1 To get a crusty loaf make sure to use a pizza stone and also create some steam in the oven by placing a dish filled with water on the bottom as the oven heats up.
 Add more water if needed before baking the bread.
-Allow the loaves to cool inside the oven after baking with the oven door slightly open. #3 If you don't have a stand mixer just use a wooden spoon to mix the dough and a little elbow grease.
+Allow the loaves to cool inside the oven after baking with the oven door slightly open.